OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

 configuration
 ^^^^^^^^^^^^^

 This section provides parameters for the host configuration process (e.g. KVM installation, host networking etc.).
-All parameters are passed to the external configuration tool (Ansible), all available parameters are covered by the :ref:`configuration <ddc_config_roles>` chapter.
+All parameters are passed to the external configuration tool (Ansible), and all available parameters are covered by the :ref:`configuration <ddc_config_roles>` chapter.

 .. _ddc_provision_template_devices:

 Provision objects
 -----------------

-Sections ``cluster``, ``hosts``, ``datastores``, ``networks`` contain list of provision objects to be deployed with all necessary parameters for the deployment and create in the OpenNebula.
-The object structure is a YAML representation of OpenNebula template with additional shared sections (``connection``, ``provision``, ``configuration``).
+Sections ``cluster``, ``hosts``, ``datastores``, ``networks`` contain list of provision objects to be deployed with all the necessary parameters for deployment and creation in OpenNebula.
+The object structure is a YAML representation of an OpenNebula template with additional shared sections (``connection``, ``provision``, ``configuration``).

 .. note::

-    It's possible to deploy only a single cluster, the section ``cluster`` is a dictionary.
+    It's possible to deploy only a single cluster.
+The section ``cluster`` is a dictionary.
 All other sections are lists.

 Example of datastore defined from regular template: